 Held every year on the day before Ash Wednesday, Mardi Gras (a.k.a.
-Fat Tuesday, which falls on February 17 in 2015) in New Orleans is a cultural spectacle to behold, rivaled only by Carnival in Brazil and the Holi Festival of India.
+Fat Tuesday) in New Orleans is a cultural spectacle to behold, rivaled only by Carnival in Brazil and the Holi Festival of India.

 But, as impressive as the Crescent City’s celebration of the historically French Catholic holiday is, America’s first Mardi Gras festivities were held in what is now known as Mobile, Alabama.

 The American tradition can be traced back to the early 1700s.
 French King Louis XIV sent brothers Pierre Le Moyne d’Iberville and Jean-Baptiste Le Moyne de Bienville to what was then known as the Louisiane territory in 1699 to defend the crown’s interests there.
 The expedition entered the mouth of the Mississippi River and gradually made its way upstream.